-I, Dr. Lakshmi Arunachalam, hereby certify that on April 18, 2016, I filed an original and one copy of the attached "COMPLAINT FOR PATENT INFRINGEMENT AND VERIFIED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF AND DAMAGES FROM RACKETEERING, CONSPIRACY TO ENGAGE IN A PATTERN OF RACKETEERING ACTIVITY AND RELATED CLAIMS," Dr. Arunachalam's Declaration and Verification in support thereof, and Exhibits along with the cover sheet, requisite filing fees in the form of a money order and Form AO-440, Summons in a Civil Action with the Clerk of the Court, U.S. District Court for the District of Delaware by Express Mail via the U.S. Post Office by overnight delivery for filing and docketing in this case to:
+I, Dr. Lakshmi Arunachalam, hereby certify that on May 13, 2016, I filed an original and five copies of the attached "FIRST AMENDED COMPLAINT," Dr. Arunachalam's Declaration and Verification in support thereof, and Exhibits A2, C1, D1, D2, D3, A1, B1, and A-K, and eight copies of Form AO-440, Summons in a Civil Action with the Clerk of the Court, U.S. District Court for the District of Delaware by sending it to Parcels Inc of Wilmington Delaware to deliver it on the morning of May 13, 2016 for filing and docketing in this case to: